It is a common virus that causes respiratory tract infections in infants and young children.

 - Older adults are living in nursing homes or other group settings.

 - Smoking or being exposed to secondhand smoke.

 - Live at an elevation greater than 8,200 feet.

-Risk factors for getting a serious RSV infection include:
+Risk factors for getting a severe RSV infection include:

 - Babies 8-10 weeks and under.

-- Children under 2 years of age born with heart or lung disease .
+- Children under two years of age are born with heart or lung disease.

 - Infants and young children with weakened immune systems due to illness or medical treatment.